wonglkd/HutChallenge13/USAGE.md

 Open the file `runs/2014-reproduce-rf-all/Makefile` and modify the second line of the file to replace it with `../2014-reproduce-rf-0.02/feature-importances_{TIMESTAMP}-top500.txt`.

 Subsequently, run the random classifier.
-Note: this takes ~1 hour on a 2.6 GHz Intel Core i5 with 16 GB of RAM and SSD.
+Note: classification and prediction took ~35 mins and ~6 mins respectively on a 2.6 GHz Intel Core i5 with 16 GB of RAM and SSD.
 Parallel processing is turned off by default due to instability issues encountered, due to suspected inefficiencies with joblib's multithreading function resulting in combination of multiple trees taking an extraordinary amount of time on the typical laptop.
 We were however successfully able to utilise parallel processing on a EC2 server, possibly because of the greater RAM available.

 ```
 cd runs/2014-reproduce-rf-all